ansys/pystk/doc/source/api/ansys/stk/core/graphics/TriangleMeshPrimitive.rst

         :obj:`~None`

-.. py:method:: set_with_optional_parameters(self, positions: list, normals: list, indices: list, optionalParameters: TriangleMeshPrimitiveOptionalParameters) -> None
+.. py:method:: set_with_optional_parameters(self, positions: list, normals: list, indices: list, optional_parameters: TriangleMeshPrimitiveOptionalParameters) -> None
     :canonical: ansys.stk.core.graphics.TriangleMeshPrimitive.set_with_optional_parameters

     Define the triangle mesh using an indexed triangle list specified by positions, normals, indices, and optionalParameters.
 The mesh is rendered in the primitive's reference frame.